DoctorKhan/votex/tdd-test-plan.md

 This test-driven development plan provides a comprehensive approach to building the Votex application.
 By following this plan, we will ensure that the application meets the key objectives outlined in the vision document:

 1. Secure, tamper-evident voting
-2. AI-assisted deliberation and proposal refinement
+2. Intelligently assisted deliberation and proposal refinement
 3. Inclusive decision-making
 4. Scalable and adaptable architecture
 5. Actionable outcomes

-The tests cover all critical aspects of the application, from basic CRUD operations to advanced AI integration and security features.
-This approach will result in a robust, reliable application that fulfills the vision of revolutionizing democratic participation through a secure, AI-powered voting platform.
+The tests cover all critical aspects of the application, from basic CRUD operations to advanced intelligent integration and security features.
+This approach will result in a robust, reliable application that fulfills the vision of revolutionizing democratic participation through a secure, intelligently enhanced voting platform.